-Despite living with a disability, there are still heaps of activities and sports that you can try.
+If you're living with a disability, there is still a wide range of sports and activities you can try.

 Everyone, including people with disability, should participate in some form of exercise